JCSDA-internal/ioda-converters/src/ncep/README.md

 ** Maximum number of messages "-m" is optional.
 If -m is set, the output only contains the first m messages.
 If -m is not set, the whole bufr file is converted.

 ** Yaml file "-l" is optional.
 If -l is set, the program will use the yaml file chosen by user.
 If -l is not set, default "bufr2ioda.yaml" will be used.
+At this moment, "bufr2ioda.yaml" is only a small sample.
+** The yaml files for some ncep bufr tanks were already created, and they are named by bufrtank names, e.g., if you are working on b001/xx001, please choose -l NC001001.yaml.
+These files are located at: lib/pyiodaconv/config

+** If user named yaml file does not exist in the lib/pyiodaconv/config directory, a new yaml file will be created in the same lib/pyiodaconv/config directory, user can modify that yaml file if needed.

 ### Example: